Universal on-chip polarization handling with deep photonic networks: Polarization-Handling Device Designs and Simulations

 \section{Polarization-Handling Device Designs and Simulations}

-Using the methodology outlined above, we demonstrate three distinct deep photonic networks as polarization handling devices, all in the form of 1-input 2-output splitters.
-All three networks were constructed using five layers of cascaded MZIs, resulting in a total footprint of $4\times320 \mu m^2$ for each device.
-To demonstrate the versatility of our design approach and showcase polarization-dependent capabilities, increasingly complex polarization-handling tasks were chosen for the three devices.
-Each device was designed for wideband operation for a bandwidth of 120 nm between 1490 nm and 1610 nm.
-The first device was designed as a polarization splitter where TE and TM inputs were separated from one another, and individually directed to their respective output ports.
-The second device was designed to evenly separate the input power into the two output ports regardless of polarization, acting as a polarization-independent 50/50 power splitter.
-The target operation for the last device was chosen as equal power distribution to the two outputs for only the TE-polarized input, while the TM-polarized input is directed to only one of the outputs.
-For each one of the devices, the transmission characteristics were compared with 3D-FDTD simulations; and fabrication tolerance analyses were performed.
-These devices and their analyses are detailed in the following sections.
+Using our methodology, we demonstrate three 1-input, 2-output deep photonic networks for polarization handling.
+To showcase design versatility, we design three devices with increasingly complex polarization-handling tasks over a 120 nm bandwidth (1490-1610 nm).
+All three networks are constructed from five MZI layers, resulting in a total footprint of $4\times320 \mu m^2$ for each device.
+The first device, a polarization splitter, separates TE and TM inputs, directing each to its respective output port.
+The second, a polarization-independent 50/50 power splitter, evenly divides the input power between the two outputs regardless of polarization.
+The final device equally splits TE-polarized input power to two outputs, while directing all of the TM-polarized input to only one of the output ports.
+For each device the transmission characteristics were verified with 3D-FDTD simulations; and fabrication tolerance analyses were performed.